In today’s busy world most people are looking for things that make life easier, but is our love for convenience slowly killing us?

 You also need to be aware of trans fats in fast foods.
 These fats are hydrogenated and have been associated with lots of health issues.

-2 - Cleaning Products
+2 - The impact of traditional Cleaning Products on your health.

 Think about how many bottles of “cleaners” you have under the sink in your utility room.
 There are so many different kinds and so many different toxic chemicals in them.
 Look at the warnings on the backs of the bottles.
 They tend to come with a health warning on them for humans and also for aquatic life.